enketo/enketo-express/README.md

 ### Browser support

-Only the latest modern browser versions are officially supported.
-The exception is with iOS browsers.
-Largely, due to Apple's restrictions on third-party browsers, Chrome does not work properly with _offline-capable_ forms.
-We expect the iOS situation to improve somewhat in the future and are patiently waiting for this.
+Only the latest modern browser versions on Windows, OS X, Linux, Android and iOS are officially supported.
+Chrome or Firefox are the best browsers on all platforms except on iOS.
+On iOS there are no modern browsers due to Apple's restrictions on third party browsers, but Safari is the least bad option.

-**Enketo endeavors to show a helpful (multi-lingual) error message on unsupported browsers when the form is loaded to avoid serious issues.
-E.g. Chrome users on iOS will be recommended to switch to Safari when necessary.**
+**Enketo endeavors to show a helpful (multi-lingual) error message on unsupported browsers when the form is loaded to avoid serious issues.**

 ### Differences with [enketo/enketo-legacy](https://github.com/enketo/enketo-legacy)